0x664b44c3/ltc_reader/README.md

 ## Porting

 This code should run on basically any MCU out there given it is fast enaugh.
 LTC hold 80 bits per frame so one input signal edge may occour every 1 / (fps * 80 * 2) seconds.
 Which is roughly every 0.2 milliseconds at 30 FPS.
-On the AVR platform this is using the input capture feature of Timer 1 (16 bit) to perform the first stage of decoding Ports to other platforms are welcome.
+On the AVR platform this is using the input capture feature of Timer 1 (16 bit) to perform the first stage of decoding.

+Ports to other platforms are welcome.